-This unit examines how all things in aquatic ecosystems are connected.
-Through chemical, biological, and physical water testing, we introduce students to the aquatic environment.
-Students will hunt for aquatic macroinvertebrates, measure the rate at which a stream flows, and test for levels of dissolved oxygen.
-Throughout each activity, students learn how to think critically about what their findings might imply about the health of the environment they're exploring.
+Students will examine how all things in aquatic ecosystems are connected.
+Through chemical, biological, and physical water testing, students are introduced to the aquatic environment.
+Students will search for aquatic macroinvertebrates, measure the rate at which a stream flows, and test for chemical levels in the water.
+Students will think critically about how their findings are indicators of environmental health, and discuss how humans impact those factors.